gt987/gt987.github.io/_posts/2017-10-11-New Neighbors.md

 title: "New Neighbors"
 ---

-I have new neighbors... noisy neighbors!
-I had noticed that new people were living above my apartment, and I was of course fine with that... until the past weekend, when I woke up at 3 am because of the loud music and pounding on the floor.
+A couple of weeks ago I noticed that some new tenants had moved in the apartment above mine and I was of course fine with that... until they woke me up at 3 am.
+Loud music, dancing, jumping and all of that...

 But hey, I live in NYC, the city that never sleeps.
 Or at least this is what I thought.
 (Okay, maybe not the first thing that I thought...)

 But is this even true?
-Are really people in NYC used to noise?
+Are really people in NYC used to parties?
 Or in other words:
-* when do typically people start to complain about noise?
+* when do typically people start to complain about noise/music?
-* which are the most noise areas in NYC?
+* which are the most noisy areas in NYC?

-To find an answer to these questions, I have taken a look at the enormous database of calls to the 311.
+To find an answer to these questions, I have taken a look at the (enormous database)[https://opendata.cityofnewyork.us] of calls to the 311.
-The database contains...
+The database contains information about the service requests made in NYC since 2010 (roughly 16 millions).
+I need a very limited amount of information for the following exploration.
+If you want to explore more, you can find the notebook in python (here)[https://opendata.cityofnewyork.us]

 ## Is it too early to call 311?